Diary of a Quilter - a quilt blog

 Important: Make sure you get the right walking foot for your machine model.

-If you have a Baby Lock compatible machine I recommend the Baby Lock Dynamic Walking foot over the original walking foot.
-It's a bit of a cost increase, but it runs much quieter and smoother.
+If you have a Baby Lock compatible machine I recommend the updated Baby Lock Dynamic Walking foot over the original walking foot.
+It's a bit of a cost increase, but it runs much quieter and, in my opinion, smoother.

 Check with your Sewing Machine manufacturer to find what options are available for your specific machine.
 Your local sewing machine dealer is a GREAT resource for information and finding the right accessories for your machine.
 You can find your nearest Baby Lock machine dealer here.